All Episodes

 And there is confirmation that I am right about this from no less than Joe Klein of Time magazine.

-Let me read to you uh an excerpt from his uh I guess an essay or article on Time Magazine recently.
+Although he's wrong in a couple of assertions, let me read to you an excerpt from his, I guess I got an essay or article on Time magazine recently.

-The left liberals in the blogosphere are merely aping the odious, disdainful and politically successful tone that right wing radio talk show Rush Limbaugh pioneered.
+The left liberals in the blogosphere are merely aping the odious, disdainful, and politically successful tone that right-wing radio talk show Rush Limbaugh pioneered.

 They are also justifiably furious at a Bush White House that specialized in big lies and smear tactics.